-Maintaining these standards of sports education requires organization of goals and means to achieving those goals, which the NIAAA provides.
+Maintaining these standards of sports education requires the organization of goals and means to achieving those goals, which the NIAAA provides.

-Athletic administrators pursuing NIAAA certification must accomplish several things first, according to “NIAAA Certification Process” on NIAAA.org.
+Athletic administrators pursuing NIAAA certification must accomplish several things first, according to the “NIAAA Certification Process” on NIAAA.org.
 They are:

 1. A completed profile on the NIAAA.org online community.